 - the Show/Hide Plots with Same control will be set to Index by default, which means when you select any plot in the browser panel, all plots in different layers but with same index will show up.

-- the Layers radio box of the Apply to control will be selected and Exclude will be selected from the following drop-down list, then you can enter a layer number to exclude the layer when apply the common display settings above.
+- the Layers radio box of the Apply to control will be selected and Exclude will be selected from the accompanying drop-down list.
+If desired, you can enter a layer number to exclude the layer when applying the common display settings above.

 - The Object Manager will only show the graph and layer tree nodes, hide all plots.